-Where is The Best Floating Market Bangkok has to offer?
+Where is The Best Floating Market Bangkok Has To Offer?

 You have heard that seeing a floating market in Bangkok is a must, but are they just big tourist traps or do they still offer an authentic Thai experience?
 Today Bangkok local Stephen Christopher shares his thoughts on the best floating markets in Bangkok so you can decide for yourself.